artecs-group/RVfpga-sim-addons/README.md

 + Integrated Systems Architecture: This is a fourth-year course in the Electronics and Communication Engineering degree program at UCM.
 In folder [Integrated_Systems_Architecture](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Integrated_Systems_Architecture) of this repository you can find part of the materials (mainly the labs) used in the course.

-*NOTE: In case you want to obtain more information about these courses (such as the slides, the exercises sheets, the solutions for the labs, etc.), you can contact ```dani02@ucm.es```*

 If you're interested in learning more about the details of the RVfpga course, you can view a paper that we've recently released:

 * [The RISC-V FPGA (RVfpga) Teaching Package](https://www.authorea.com/doi/full/10.36227/techrxiv.172978275.56140460)